envato/rack-ecg/README.md

 Rack middleware for Ruby web apps to provide a simple health check endpoint to tell you vital life signs from inside your app.

+## Features
+- simple 1 line to drop into your `config.ru` or `config/application.rb` file to
+  set up
+- reports git revision status
+- reports ActiveRecord migration schema version
+- reports errors if any check can't be executed for whatever reason
+- JSON output

 ## Getting Started

 Add this line to your application's Gemfile: